Updated May 3, 2023

 - Informatica Developer

-- Medical field: One of the major application areas where PL/SQL has benefited is in the field of medicines.
+One of the major application areas where PL/SQL has benefited is in the field of medicine.
 Let us understand this with the help of an example.
-Let us say, all the health-related institutions want to extract the data of all the patients who are going through a particular disease and whether they are taking appropriate care and precautions to alleviate the disease or if they could be allowed to consume a particular food.
-In that case, all that institution needs to do is create a PL/SQL construct and apply the query on the database with the matching parameters and it will obtain the result of all those patients who fall in that category.
-This would be a very tough task to do with simple SQL statements but with advanced programming languages technique, this could be made possible.
+Let us say all the health-related institutions want to extract the data of all the patients going through a particular disease and whether they are taking appropriate care and precautions to alleviate the disease or if they could be allowed to consume a specific food.
+In that case, all that institution needs to do is create a PL/SQL construct and apply the query on the database with the matching parameters, and it will obtain the result of all those patients who fall in that category.
+This would be a very tough task with simple SQL statements, but with advanced programming languages technique, this could be made possible.

-- Banking institutions: Let us say, the bank wants to set an automatic trigger for all the customers who have maintained less than a fixed sum of money in their savings bank account with the message, “Your account has an amount which is less than the standard minimum limit.
+Let us say; the bank wants to set an automatic trigger for all the customers who have maintained less than a fixed sum of money in their savings bank account with the message, “Your account has an amount which is less than the standard minimum limit.
 Please credit to avoid minimum balance failure penalties”.
-This can be made possible with the help of triggers in PL/SQL which is not the case with SQL as SQL does not provide complex processing capabilities like the way PL/SQL do.
+This can be made possible with the help of triggers in PL/SQL, which is not the case with SQL, as SQL does not provide complex processing capabilities as PL/SQL does.

-Likewise, there are thousands of use cases where PL/SQL can be used efficiently especially in cases where IF/THEN/ELSE type of a scenario occurs.
-You can also do complex MATH operation which is not possible to do in simple DDL and DML level SQL statements.
+Likewise, there are thousands of use cases where PL/SQL can be used efficiently, especially where an IF/THEN/ELSE scenario occurs.
+You can also do complex MATH operations, which is impossible in simple DDL and DML-level SQL statements.

-In a nutshell, if you have made your way through PL/SQL and invested your time in getting expertise in PL/SQL then you have made the right choice.
+In a nutshell, if you have made your way through PL/SQL and invested your time in getting expertise in PL/SQL, then you have made the right choice.
 You can always look to diversify your portfolio and enhance your skill set to survive and compete to be in a better place.
-Careers in PL/SQL gets opportunities are endless if you are best in what you do.
-It is always recommended though, to update your skills and look out for a more challenging and dynamic role.
+Careers in PL/SQL get endless opportunities if you are the best in what you do.
+Updating your skills and looking for a more challenging and dynamic role is always recommended.
 Stay tuned to our blog for more articles.